 If you’re looking for something to actually really block out the noise from the outside, you’ll need more than just a curtain.

 Windows and doors are quite significant so consider upgrading them.
 Things like double or even triple pane windows can make all the difference if your neighborhood is noisy.
 If you have old and shallow doors, it’s also a good idea to upgrade to denser and heavier ones.
 Adding mass to your walls is also a good soundproofing solution.
+You can even make a window plug.

 Still, all of these methods require some construction which is probably something you’re trying to avoid if you’re renting.
 Sometimes, landlords don’t care about upgrading the house/flat, so you’re left to deal with the noise on your own.